xtbc17s2/noteherder/README.md

 * When you click on a note in the list, populate the form with the data from that note.

+## Day 8 Homework

+Finish all the bonus work from yesterday.

+* Make a working _delete_ button.
+* When you click on a note in the list, populate the form with the data from that note.

+## About Noteherder

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Quill graphic by Icon Solid from the [Noun Project](https://thenounproject.com/).